kyount27/Vue-BookListing/README.md

 npm run dev
 ```

-Then, when you visit http://localhost:8080 in a browser you should see the App.vue component's HTML and CSS rendered on the page.
+Then, when you visit http://localhost:8080 in a browser you should see the App.vue component's HTML and CSS rendered on the page..